 This campaign demonstrated the limitations in space-based pollution monitoring and temporal and spatial variability of near-surface Ozone (O3) and its precursor Nitrogen Dioxide (NO2).
 Near-surface, NOx is responsible for up to 70% of nitrogen loading in urban waterways and can have significant effects on terrestrial and aquatic ecosystem health.

 The portability of the Pandora system allowed continuous measurements of total column O3 and NO2 and captured data on short-term and small-scale dynamics in near-surface trace gas pollution that satellite data did not detect.

 Italian researchers, Pavese et al., combined visible light radiometry, Raman LiDAR and ground meteorological sensors to track the extent of dust intrusion over southeast Italy carried by air masses across the Mediterranean from the northwest Sahara Desert and anthropogenic particulate from northern Europe.
 These aerosols and particulates pose a health and environmental hazard, particularly when near ground surface where they can be inhaled.

 Aerosol Optical Depth is the measurement of sunlight prevented from reaching the ground by dust and particulate suspended in the atmosphere.
 The value is dependent on the amount of particulate in a vertical column over the observation point with spectra measured at 451, 670, and 870 nm.
-These measurements were obtained with an Avantes spectroradiometer instrument calibrated for the 400-900 nm wavelength range such as the AvaSpec-ULS2048L, a versatile optical system with back-thinned CCD detector and resolution as high as 0.06 nm.
+These measurements were obtained with an Avantes spectroradiometer instrument calibrated for the 400-900 nm wavelength range such as the AvaSpec-ULS2048CL-EVO, a versatile optical system suitable for various applications.